thomurie/kbe/README.md

 [GraphQL](https://graphql.org/) is used as the query language for this API.
 GraphQL offers many benefits over REST APIs.

 To start with, GraphQL is client driven.
 The server only has one endpoint.
 This endpoint is used by the client, in our case [Apollo](https://www.apollographql.com/) Client to retrieve specific data in one call.
-This single API call decreases load times, decreases code required for formating/destructuring data.
+This single API call decreases load times and decreases code required for formating/destructuring data.
 Additionally GraphQL is significantly less error prone.
 Type checking, variable requirements, and requested data are all checked by the client before a call is made to the server.
 This creates a more dynamic app with better user feedback and user experience.

 Because clients have the ability to dictate exactly what they need from the server, they receive that data in a predictable way.
 This is advantageous because every part of KBE requires different data.
 If a REST API was used multiple endpoints would need to be created causing multiple calls to the API, increased load times, decreased user experience and increased the amount of code required to sort through the retrieved data.